-New student orientation and pre-registration briefings are offered to all new OWCC students at the beginning of each semester's registration.
-During orientation, students receive valuable information about college policies, procedures, and academic programs.
+New student orientation is offered to all new students during each semester's registration.
+During orientation students receive valuable information about college policies, procedures, and academic programs.
+Students will also receive help in selecting courses.

-College Opportunities Management, Planning, and Academic Skills Seminar (COMPASS) is a semester-long course designed to orientate entering Associate of Arts degree (AA) program students to OWCC.
-This seminar will assist students to identify and strengthen their study skills weaknesses, choose a major based upon reasonable career choices, and to become familiar with the requirements of the College-Level Academic Skills Test (CLAST).
+COMPASS (College Opportunities Management, Planning, and Academic Skills Seminar) is a semester-long course designed to orient entering AA program students to OWCC.
+This seminar will assist students in developing their study skills.
+The will be aided in choosing a major based upon reasonable career choices.
+One of the goals of the course is to help students become familiar with the requirements of the CLAST (College-Level Academic Skills Test).

 COMPASS is required of all entering AA degree students.
-Full-time AA degree students must enroll in this course their first semester; part-time AA degree students must take this seminar before completing 12 semester hours.
-(Transfers and active duty military are exempt from this requirement).
+Full-time AA degree students must enroll in SLS 1101 their first semester; part-time AA degree students must take this seminar before completing 12 semester hours.
+Transfer students and active duty military are exempt from this requirement.